Citizenship and Naturalization

 A spouse that intends to head immediately to the U.S. to reside upon the termination of U.S. citizen’s employment abroad, then the applicant spouse may be eligible for naturalization under Section 319(b) of the INA.
 If you need to get in touch with an experienced attorney for naturalization, contact Luis F. Hess today.

 Naturalization Through Parentage Policy Manual – Visit the U.S. Citizenship and Immigration Services website to find Chapter 3 of the INA.
 Chapter 3 discusses the general requirements for acquisition of citizenship at birth, and it explains the circumstances that a parent must satisfy for his or her child to be eligible to acquire U.S. citizenship through parentage.

 Immigration laws that apply to the right to live and work in the United States are complicated.
-Luis F. Hess helps clients figure out the best way to become a U.S. Citizen for any case in The Woodlands or surrounding areas.
+Our Houston immigration attorneys in Shenandoah Texas help clients figure out the best way to become U.S. citizens for any case in The Woodlands or surrounding areas.

 With an office in Shenandoah, TX, just north of The Woodlands, Luis F. Hess is an experienced immigration attorney serving clients throughout Montgomery County and Harris County.
-He can answer your questions about your eligibility for citizenship and is committed to helping you achieve your full immigration goals for cases in The Woodlands, TX.
+Our naturalization attorney can answer your questions about your eligibility for citizenship and is committed to helping you achieve your full immigration goals for cases in The Woodlands, TX.

-Attorney Luis F. Hess handles a variety of citizenship claims including:
+Attorney Luis F. Hess handles a variety of including:

 In many cases, those living and working in the United States should seek a path to citizenship.
 Luis F. Hess helps clients become a U.S. citizen.
 He handles cases involving the application for citizenship and petitions to reopen denials of citizenship.